What is Usability testing?

 Analyze and fix

-Now, to the most crucial aspect of the testing methodology is analyzing the data.
+Now, the most crucial aspect of the testing methodology is analyzing the data.
 Here, you need to collate and conclude the findings precisely.
 I